 Length of Program

-One year, with option to apply for second year concentrating on Palliative Care research.
+One year, with the option to apply for a second year as the Frances Young Tang Research Fellow

-Prior to appointment in the program, fellows must have completed an ACGME- or RCPSC-accredited program in child neurology, family medicine, internal medicine, pediatrics, physical medicine and rehabilitation, or neurology; or at least three clinical years in an ACGME- or RCPSC-accredited graduate educational program in one of the following specialties: anesthesiology, emergency medicine, obstetrics and gynecology, psychiatry, radiation oncology, radiology, or surgery.
+Prior to appointment in the program, fellows must have completed a program accredited by the ACGME or Royal College of Physicians and Surgeons of Canada (RCPSC) in family medicine, internal medicine, pediatrics, physical medicine and rehabilitation, or neurology; or at least three clinical years in an ACGME- or RCPSC-accredited graduate educational program in anesthesiology, emergency medicine, obstetrics and gynecology, psychiatry, radiation oncology, radiology, or surgery.

 Number of Positions

 The Hospice and Palliative Medicine Fellowship Training Program requires the utilization of the July cycle of the ERAS application system to apply and utilizes the National Resident Matching Program to fill all positions.
 Interviews will begin in late August and continue through October.
 All applications will be reviewed and ranked by November in preparation for the December match.
 You are required to submit three letters of recommendation (one must be from your residency or current program director), a personal statement, and test scores (United States Medical Licensing Examination or Educational Commission for Foreign Medical Graduates).

 The fellowship program actively recruits women and minority candidates.

 The Barbara Ziegler Palliative Care Educational Program is dedicated to the promotion and advancement of pain and palliative care educational and research activities.
 It provides salary support to one of the six hospice and palliative medicine physician fellows each year.
 A gift from the Tang Family Foundation supports the Frances Young Tang Research Fellowship in Palliative Medicine, in honor of Dr. Foley.